The Private Side of Transforming our World – UN Sustainable Development Goals 2030 and the Role of Private International Law

 In the arena of public law, including public international law, the SDGs have already become a focal point for comprehensive discussion about the future of the world.
 With regard to private law and private international law (PIL), by contrast, there has been less attention.
 Yet the Agenda 2030, with its 17 primary goals and 169 associated sub-goals, bears significantly on the fields of private law and PIL.
 For instance, under Goal 16.9 countries should “[b]y 2030, provide legal identity for all, including birth registration”, while pursuant to Goal 5.3 “all harmful practices, such as child, early and forced marriage” should be eliminated.
 These are merely two of many examples that fall directly in the field of PIL.

 The project “The Private Side of Transforming our World – UN Sustainable Development Goals 2030 and the Role of Private International Law” aims to raise an awareness of how PIL, with its methods and institutions, can make a significant contribution and help find answers to the greatest challenges of our time.
 19 contributors from all continents will present and discuss their findings during the conference scheduled to be held on 9 to 11 September 2021.
-In addition, a keynote speech will be delivered by Professor Anita Ramasastry (University of Washington).
-The conference program you will find here soon.
+In addition, a keynote speech will be delivered by Professor Anita Ramasastry (University of Washington, Member of the U.N.
+Working Group on Business and Human Rights).
+The conference program can be found here.

 The conference is organized by Institute Director Professor Ralf Michaels together with Dr. Verónica Ruiz Abou-Nigm (University of Edinburgh) and Hans van Loon (former Secretary General Hague Conference on Private International Law).

-Depending on the course of the pandemic, the conference will take place either at the Max Planck Institute for Comparative and International Private Law in Hamburg, virtually or in a hybrid form.
-Under all scenarios, the conference will be held from 9 to 11 September 2021.
+The conference will take place in a hybrid format, i.e. both at the Max Planck Institute for Comparative and International Private Law in Hamburg and virtually via Zoom.
+It will be held from 9 to 11 September 2021.

 We would kindly ask you to register for the conference via this LINK.
 In the registration portal you can also already indicate whether your participation will be possible only virtually.